-The Quantum is different than every other altimeter that we're aware of in that it switches both sides of the deployment outputs.
+The Quantum is different than most other altimeters in that it switches both sides of the deployment outputs.
 Other altimeters have one lead of the igniters tied to a common battery lead (usually but not always "+"), and the igniter is fired by closing a switch on the other lead (usually but not always "-") completing the circuit.
-The Quantum incorporates a MOSFET switch on the deployment power as well as the typical on/off switching of the deployment drivers, so that the igniters are essentially "dead" until you are almost at apogee in flight.
+The Quantum incorporates a MOSFET switch on the deployment power as well as the typical on/off switching of the deployment drivers, so that the igniters are essentially "dead" until you arm it remotely on the ground, AND the first output event occurs.
 The only way you can fire an igniter on the ground is with the test web page, which you cannot get into from the normal Quantum web pages.
-In addition, the Quantum will not self-arm... if you turn it on with ematches connected it will just sit there with the deployment power turned off until you arm it with your wireless device using the proper validation code.
+In addition, the Quantum does not self-arm... if you turn it on with ematches connected it will just sit there with the deployment power turned off until you arm it remotely with your wireless device using the proper validation code.
 (You can optionally make it self-arm when power is turned on, if you select that option in the firmware... the default is that it has to be remotely armed).